ThoughtWorks-SEA/developer-training/docs/frontend/react-redux.md

 ### Retrieving data:

-Redux helps you to create a common object(`store`) that hold all shared data.
+Redux helps you to create a common object (`store`) that holds all shared data.
 Data in `store` is a combination of all the different data for the individual component.
-Data in the `store` is made available to different components base on a subscription model(using `connect`).
-We can create a function(`mapStateToProps`) to map the data into the `props` of the component letting the component have access to the data.
+Data in the `store` is made available to different components based on a subscription model (using `connect`).
+We can create a function (`mapStateToProps`) to map the data into the `props` of the component, thus allowing the component access to the data.

 store => mapStateToProps => component.props